 Key points about asteroid mining:

 Near-Earth asteroids are believed to contain abundant gold and other precious metals.
-Some studies suggest that a single metallic asteroid could yield resources worth billions.
-The process involves extracting resources from asteroids using special spacecraft and equipment designed for the harsh conditions of outer space.
+Some studies suggest a single metallic asteroid could yield resources worth billions.
+Extraction requires specialised spacecraft and equipment designed for the extreme conditions of space.

 The potential impact on long-term gold supply